Bachelor of Business and Commerce (Aviation Management and Safety)

 As a graduate, you will be equipped to enter a career within business and management specialty areas such as aviation operations, logistics, safety, marketing, human resources within the aviation industry, or other graduate positions in the aviation regulatory or investigative areas of Government.

-Other majors in the Bachelor of Business and Commerce include: Accounting, Business Administration, Business Economics, Business Law, Finance, General Commerce,Human Resource Management, Information Technology Management, International Business, Logistics and Supply Chains, Management and Leadership, Marketing, Marketing and Hospitality Management, Sustainable Business, Tourism Management and Tourism and Events Management.
+Other majors in the Bachelor of Business and Commerce include: Accounting, Accounting (Extended), Business Administration, Business Economics, Business Law, Finance, General Commerce,Human Resource Management, Information Technology Management, International Business, Management and Leadership, Marketing, Marketing and Hospitality Management, Sustainable Business, Tourism Management and Tourism and Events Management.